HassanatOladini/HassanatOladini/README.md

 - 👋 Hi, I’m @HassanatOladini - I am a frontend development
-- 🌱 I’m currently work with React
+- 🌱 I currently work with React
 - 💞️ I’m looking to collaborate on frontend projects
 - 📫 How to reach me
       follow me on linkedIn: https://www.linkedin.com/in/hassanatoladini/